jackohughes/synthesis_artefact/README.md

 We also supply a bash script `run-benchmarks` which automates this process, described in Section 1.2.

-### 1.1.
+### 2.1.
 Using Docker Commands

+#### 2.1.1.
+Extract the image archive
+First, inside the `/artefact/` directory, extract `granule-synthesis-benchmarks.tar.gz` to `granule-synthesis-benchmarks.tar` using the command:

+    tar -xf granule-synthesis-benchmarks.tar.gz

-#### 1.1.1.
+#### 2.1.2.
 Load the image into docker
-First, inside the `/artefact/` directory, load the image into docker:
+Next, load the image into docker:

-    docker load < granule-synthesis-benchmarks.tar.gz
+    docker load < granule-synthesis-benchmarks.tar

-This returns the following output:
+This prints the following output to `stdout`:

     Loaded image: benchmarks-artefact:dev

+where `benchmarks-artefact:dev` is the repository name and tag separated by a colon.

-#### 1.1.2.
+#### 2.1.2.
 Create the docker container
-Next, create the container passing in the repository:tag identifier from above using the command:
+Next, create the container passing in the repository:tag identifier `benchmarks-artefact:dev` from above using the command:

     docker create -q -it benchmarks-artefact:dev -a 1 -c "List"